cdaringe/blog/src/posts/2020-01-01--tessellation-paths-svg/index.md

 Why create a path editor?
 We want to create a regular tessellation of hexagon-_like_ shapes.
 Painting many simple hexagons is easy and doesn't require a path editor.
 However, with an editor we can create much more interesting and beautiful geometries that are certain to delight users.

-To paint a tessellating hexagon-like shape, we need to make only one-side editable, and we can repeat that side five more times.
+To paint a tessellating hexagon-like shape, we need to make only one edge editable, and we can repeat that edge five more times.

 What requirements do we want in a path editing experience?
 For this exercise, we will want the ability to: